yakworks/angle-grinder/packagejson_updates.md

 - [ ] "later": "*" -> it appears this is used only in rcm to parse the cron stuff. we should move dependency there

 - [x] "select2-bootstrap-css": "~1.4.6" -> should move this into our src.

+Notes for migration:
+- lets get RCM master converted to js first.
+- IsFalsy and DeepPick, DeepDiff got moved to just imports
+-